project-chip/connectedhomeip/docs/discussion/lwip_ipv6.md

 ## Route Information Options (RIO)

-The addressing proposal requires devices to store route options from Route Information Options (RIO) sent in router advertisements.
+The specification requires devices to store route options from Route Information Options (RIO) sent in router advertisements.
 This functionality is not currently present in upstream LwIP.
 The patch to add this is relatively small, but we may need to upstream this in order to require its use in CHIP.
 It